FATVillage

-The Flagler Arts and Technology Village (not Food), also known as FATVillage is an arts district located in the city of Fort Lauderdale, Florida.
+The Flagler Arts and Technology Village, also known as FATVillage, is an arts district located in the city of Fort Lauderdale, Florida.
 FATVillage is a non profit arts district, that welcomes local artists and businesses.
 FATVillage was created by Doug McCraw and Lutz Hofbauer, with the intention of providing an outlet for young artists and designers to showcase their work.
 FATVillage allowed creative individuals to be immersed in a community of people with the same interests and goals.
 FATVillage was put in place for the local artist community in Fort Lauderdale to make their works more accessible to the public.
 FATVillage is also known for its "Last Saturday" Art Walks in which local artists and vendors display and sell their work.

 Past exhibitions

 The exhibitions at FATVillage are contemporary art, and often reflect the artists views on current events.
 FATVillage debuted their exhibition “Ripped From the Headlines” on April 27, 2019.
 The exhibition included work from 18 artists who displayed their views on topics that have been seen as controversial in media such as the Black Lives Matter Movement, the Me Too Movement, border walls, white supremacy, and the NRA.
 “Ripped From the Headlines” was curated by Elle Schorr.
 Another exhibition featuring contemporary art was "In Close Proximity" featuring JohnBob Carlos.